iloveitaly/crypto-index-fund-bot/README.md

 # Crypto Index Fund Bot

-A bot to build your own index fund of cryptocurrencies using dollar-cost averaging.
+This is a bot which will a index fund of cryptocurrencies.
+It's designed to be used with a dollar-cost averaging approach, but can be used with one-deposit as well.

 There are [bots](https://allcryptobots.com) out there that do this, so why build another?
-They are missing key features that I wanted:
+There are missing features I wanted:

 * Never sell any tokens.
-Instead, rebalance using USD deposits. ([HodlBot](https://www.hodlbot.io) can't do this)
+Instead, rebalance towards the target allocation using recurring deposits. ([HodlBot](https://www.hodlbot.io) can't do this)
 * Control which tokens are treated as deposits.
-Specifically, only use USD deposits for purchasing new currencies. ([Shrimpy](https://www.shrimpy.io) can't do this)
+Specifically, only use USD/stablecoin deposits for purchasing new currencies. ([Shrimpy](https://www.shrimpy.io) can't do this)
-* Build a cross-chain index (otherwise [TokenSets](https://www.tokensets.com) would have been perfect)
+* Build a cross-chain index (otherwise [TokenSets](https://www.tokensets.com), which is EC-20 only, would have been perfect)
-* When new deposits come in, asset purchases should be prioritized by:
+* When new deposits come in, asset purchases should be carefully prioritized.
+[More info on how purchases are prioritized](#buy-prioritization)
-  * New tokens that aren't held at all ([Shrimpy](https://www.shrimpy.io) can't do this)
-  * Tokens whose value has dropped the most over the last month (not aware of any bot that does this)
-  * Tokens whose allocation is below target (nearly all bots do this)
 * Control the minimum and maximum purchase size for new crypto orders.
 Most bots keep buying the same token over attempting to reach the correct target allocation.
 I want to distribute new USD deposits over a range of tokens.
 * Represent assets held outside of the bot-managed exchange(s) in the index (not aware of any bot that does this).
 * Ability to exclude certain types of tokens, like stable coins or wrapped tokens (most existing bots allow you to do this manually).
 * Ability to exclude specific tokens from the index completely (most existing bots allow for this).
 * Build a cross-exchange index.
 Binance and Coinbase are great, but they have a limited set of tokens.
 I'd like to build an index across multiple exchanges, optimizing for token purchases in each exchange that can't be made in the other (for instance, NEXO isn't available in Binance or CoinBase, but is available in HitBTC).
 I'm not aware of any bot that does this.
-* Convert stablecoin balance to USD for puchasing (Shrimpy does this).
+* Convert stablecoin balance to USD for purchasing (Shrimpy does this).
 * Ability to deprioritize (buy last) but still hold certain tokens
 * Open source so I can audit and understand the nuances of the bot.